 Information and consultation – what are the obligations?

-TUPE imposes significant information and consultation obligations on both the buyer and the seller.
+TUPE imposes information and consultation obligations on both the transferor and the transferee.

-Both the buyer and the seller must inform employee representatives of their employees affected by the transfer, of:
+Both parties must inform employee representatives of their employees affected by the transfer, of:

 - the fact and proposed date of the transfer